SN 2019odp: A Massive Oxygen-Rich Type Ib Supernova: Analysis

-We also measure the duration of the early plateau to be in the range of 2 to 5 days.
-Using direct integration of the photometric measurements in the ZTF $gri$ bands we estimate the plateau pseudobolometric luminosity to be:
+We also measured the duration of the early plateau to be in the range of 2 to 5 days.
+Using direct integration of the photometric measurements in the ZTF $gri$ bands, we estimated the plateau pseudo-bolometric luminosity to be

-which corresponds to $M_\text{pbol,plat} \simeq -14.6$\,mag.
+which corresponds to $M_\text{plateau,pbol} \simeq -14.6$\,mag.

-\subsection{Spectroscopic Evolution}
+\subsection{Spectroscopic evolution}

-We present the early spectral evolution between discovery and peak in \autoref{fig:specs:seq:breakout}.
+We present the early spectral evolution between discovery and peak in Fig. \ref{fig:specs:seq:breakout}.
 The first spectrum, taken 16.8 days before peak, is mostly blue and featureless with some suppression of the blue side of the spectrum.
-The second spectrum, taken one day later, is dominated by a stairstep-shaped continuum that has flat regions in the ranges $5570-6670~\AA$ and $7050-9000~\AA$ with some narrow emission lines that we identify as host galaxy contamination.
-While the first spectrum of the sequence could still be explained by a single (partially absorbed) blackbody the later spectra clearly show signs of emission or absorption lines.
+The second spectrum, taken one day later, is dominated by a staircase-shaped continuum that has flat regions in the ranges of $5570-6670~\AA$ and $7050-9000~\AA$ with some narrow emission lines that we identify as host galaxy contamination.
+While the first spectrum of the sequence might be explained by a single (partially absorbed) blackbody, the later spectra clearly show signs of emission or absorption lines.

 The first identifiable line features are seen in the spectrum at a phase of $-12$ days.
-We can identify two P-Cygni features that we associate with $\ion{He}{I}~\lambda\lambda5876,6678$ and possibly $\ion{He}{I}~\lambda4471$ at roughly 14000 $\kms$ and with blue-shifted emission peaks.
-We investigate the velocity evolution of the helium feature in more detail in \autoref{sec:ana:evo:velocity}.
+We can identify two P-Cygni features that we associate with $\ion{He}{I}~\lambda\lambda5876,6678$ and possibly $\ion{He}{I}~\lambda4471$ at roughly 14000 $\kms$ and with blueshifted emission peaks.
+We investigate the velocity evolution of the helium feature in more detail in Sect. \ref{sec:ana:evo:velocity}.

-After peak the lines gain in strength, the helium P-Cygni features become much more pronounced and additional lines such as the various forbidden calcium lines become visible.
-The spectral evolution in the photospheric phase is shown in \autoref{fig:specs:seq:photospheric}.
-A feature that is possibily associated with $\ion{Mg}{I}]~\lambda4571$ becomes more obvious.
-At around $5000~\AA$ a feature becomes visible which could be [$\ion{O}{III}]~\lambda\lambda4959,5007$.
-This line was first identified by \cite{2016ApJ...831..144L} in super-luminous supernovae (SLSN) and is seen in SLSN model spectra by \cite{2017ApJ...835...13J}.
-We can identify similar features in the comparison \Ib{supernovae} SN 2008D and iPTF13bvn, which suggests that this may not be an uncommon feature for \Ib{supernovae}.
-However both helium and iron have lines quite close in wavelength to those feature as well.
+Post-peak, the lines gain in strength, the helium P-Cygni features become much more pronounced, and additional lines such as the various forbidden calcium lines become visible.
+The spectral evolution in the photospheric phase is shown in Fig. \ref{fig:specs:seq:photospheric}.
+A feature that is possibly associated with $\ion{Mg}{I}]~\lambda4571$ becomes more obvious.
+At around $5000~\AA$, a feature becomes visible, which could be [$\ion{O}{III}]~\lambda\lambda4959,5007$.
+This line was first identified by \cite{2016ApJ...831..144L} in super-luminous supernovae (SLSNe) and is seen in SLSN model spectra by \cite{2017ApJ...835...13J}.
+We can identify similar features in the comparison between \Ib{supernovae} SN 2008D and iPTF13bvn, which suggests that this may not be an uncommon feature for \Ib{supernovae}.
+However, both helium and iron have lines quite close in wavelength to those features as well.